mcp-risk-server

 fi

-After having configured the configuration file and prepared the text data, for a local run of the Scoring server simply type in repo root level
+After having configured the configuration file and prepared the text data, for a local run of the Scoring server run it as a module from repo root level:

 This will start the server with the HTTP transport layer on port 8000.
 In terminal you should see output that indicates that the FastMCP server is running and is open for MCP communication on http://127.0.0.1:8000/mcp/.
 You can quit the server anytime with Ctrl + C in terminal.